Szymon-Czuszek/SQL-Data-Science/README.md

 4. `Distinct.sql`: Retrieves unique cities where supplier locations are found from the Northwind database.
 5. `WhereIn.sql`: Retrieves formatted company names from suppliers located in London and Osaka from the Northwind database.
 6. `Like.sql`: Retrieves companies whose names start with the letter B from the Northwind database.
+7. `Length.sql`: Retrieves companies whose names are longer than 10 characters from the Northwind database.

 ## Contributing